ethereum/trin/book/src/developers/contributing/releases/deployment.md

     - Trin nodes:
         - `ansible-playbook playbook.yml --tags trin`
     - State network nodes (check with the team if there is a reason not to update them):
+        - Recently, we don't regularly deploy state bridge nodes (because they run for a long time and we don't want to restart them).
+To deploy all other state nodes, use following command:
+            - `ansible-playbook playbook.yml --tags state-network --limit state_stun,state_bootnode,state_regular`
+        - To deploy to all state network nodes:
             - `ansible-playbook playbook.yml --tags state-network`
 - Run Glados deployment: updates glados + portal client (currently configured as trin, but this could change)
     - `cd ../../glados/ansible`
     - `ansible-playbook playbook.yml --tags glados`